How-to guides

 - Error Extending: Abnormal state during capacity expansion

-- Error Backing Up: Abnormal state of volume backup
+- Error Backing Up: Volume backup abnormal state

 - Error Deleting: Abnormal state during deletion